valispace/WhatsThatFormula/README.md

 ## Contribute

 To contribute a formula to the dataset:
-1. use the following snippet:
+1. Write the details of the formula use the following JSON snippet:
 ```
   {
         "name": "{Formula name}",